NVIDIA/JAX-Toolbox/rosetta/docs/GPU_performance.md

 See [NCCL Environment Variables](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html) for more details.
 - NCCL_PROTO: SIMPLE,LL,LL128

 The following variable accelerates all-reduce collective on NVLink4/H100.
-It requires additional GPU memory and may need one to reduce `XLA_PYTHON_CLIENT_MEM_FRACTION` to avoid OOMs.
+It requires additional GPU memory and may need one to reduce `XLA_PYTHON_CLIENT_MEM_FRACTION` to avoid OOMs if enabled.
 - NCCL_NVLS_ENABLE:1